Sometimes, as human beings, we encounter problems.

 Check out what Google says on it…

 So, in order to be the best at showing your experience￼ (which shows how determined you were to accomplish a task given to you), you got to understand how you can extract the parts of your job that showed your willpower, resolve, strength of character (or simply your determination) to be better than the rest.
-This also incorporates lessons that you’ve learned from those experiences that makes you more skilled at your position.
+This also incorporates lessons that you’ve learned from those experiences that make you more skilled at your position.

 Luckily, I’m going to cheat for you and give you the 4 things you need to know to extract that experience and make your LinkedIn Profile look amazing in front of any person that reads it.

 The most important skill ever.
 Yes.

 There have been many times where I go to someone’s profile and the experience section just tells me that they “organized, measured and were responsible for”.
 That means nothing…

 When you are giving someone a glimpse at yourself, you have to tell them what you did.
 It’s like telling me you learned French, but you can’t even say “Merci”.

 This is why understanding how to describe your experience is the most important skill ever.
 It clearly defines who you are and what you know.

 Experience is the demonstration of knowledge you’ve acquired (in a particular topic) through the time you’ve spent handling it.
 Simply, you are telling a person what you’ve learned through the time you’ve been working.